-Istation presents itself as a supplemental curriculum, but it sure covers a lot of ground, making it relevant for teachers in lots of ways.
-It's relatively easy to create student accounts and set kids free to play.
-Instruction is explicit enough for kids to use the program on their own, and the adaptive nature helps meet kids right at their areas of need.
+Istation presents itself as a supplemental curriculum, but it covers a lot of ground.
+It's relatively easy to create student accounts and set students free to play.
+Instruction is explicit enough for students to use the program on their own, and the adaptive nature is intended to meet students right at their areas of need.
 This makes Istation a solid option for homework or review.

 Istation is a supplemental learning system that adapts and individualizes learning content for each student.
-The main focus is reading skills, but there are also units on math and writing; science and social studies receive tangential coverage within the reading program.
-Kids begin the reading program with an assessment, which automatically repeats monthly to monitor and record progress.
-Subsequent instruction is adapted based on kids' progress.
-Through a game-like setting, kids encounter lessons that address a variety of reading skills from phonemic awareness to vocabulary, spelling, and more.
-The reading unit is available in both English and Spanish.
+Reading and writing topics cover the most ground, with material for grades K-12.
+There are also units on math for K-5, and some coverage of science and social studies topics.
+A third program is geared toward Spanish bilingual learners and presents all material, with an emphasis on reading in Spanish.
+Students begin with an assessment, which automatically repeats monthly to monitor and record progress.
+Subsequent instruction is adapted based on students' progress.
+Through a game-like setting, students encounter lessons that address a variety of skills including phonemic awareness, vocabulary, spelling, and more for reading, and number, place value, addition, and more for math.

 Istation's teaching method, which bases itself on lots of verbal explanations, is slow, detailed, and very explicit.
-This makes Istation a solid choice for self-paced learning; kids get a lot of instruction and should be fine going through the program on their own.
-Kids who struggle with some of the concepts can also benefit from this kind of approach.
-The downside is that there's so much talking and explaining that kids are often relegated to being passive listeners.
-Some of the opportunities for interaction can start to feel like dressed-up standardized testing, particularly during the assessments.
+This makes Istation a solid choice for self-paced learning; students get a lot of instruction and should be fine going through the program on their own.
+Students who struggle with some of the concepts can also benefit from this kind of approach.
+The downside is that there's so much talking and explaining that students are often relegated to being passive listeners.
+Some of the opportunities for interaction can start to feel like dressed-up standardized testing, particularly during the assessments, and students could find this frustrating.
+Students have the option to freely explore learning games and activities where they have more autonomy and more interaction; however, even these games aren't quite in line with more contemporary learning design.
 The program is best used strategically and judiciously as a supplement to your own instruction.